Money is a necessity. Yet, when I’m asked how to save money while raising a family I can come up with so many ways.

 Create a meal plan each week.
 Then create your grocery list with your meal plan in mind after looking through your pantry and fridge first.

 Then do your best to stick to it when you shop.
-It will help you cut some costs and create good spending habits at the grocery store.
+It will help you cut some costs and create good spending money habits at the grocery store.

 Just say no, and stay out of malls if you can.
 Seeing all the stores and listening to the kids ask for things over and over isn’t good for anyone in the family.
 If you have to get out, go to a nearby park and spend time outdoors.